tezc/sc/crc32/README.md

 - Same code from : https://stackoverflow.com/a/17646775
 - Fixed some alignment issues, replaced asm code with compiler intrinsics
+- This is Crc32<b>c</b> algorithm, not Crc32

 - Compile time switch to hardware version if supported
   (crc32c instruction on x64), fallback to software version if not available
+- You should compile with "-msse4.2" flag and define HAVE_CRC32C to use hardware
+  version
-- See CmakeLists.txt, it checks "-msse4.2" flag.
-Stackoverflow answer has
+- Stackoverflow answer has runtime dispatch between hardware and software
-  runtime dispatch between hardware and software versions if you'd like that.
+  versions if you'd like that.

-- This is Crc32<b>c</b> algorithm, not Crc32

 ```cmake
 ## Cmake